aws/sagemaker-python-sdk/src/sagemaker/automl/README.rst

 #.
 Deploy the best candidate (or any given candidate): ``deploy()`` by default will deploy the best candidate to an
 inference pipeline.
 But you can also specify a candidate to deploy through ``candidate`` parameter.

+For more information about ``AutoML`` parameters, please refer to: https://sagemaker.readthedocs.io/en/stable/sagemaker.automl.html

 SageMaker CandidateEstimator Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~